casper-network/ceps/text/0039-dictionary.md

 fn dictionary_get(dictionary_uref, key) -> T;
 ```

 Reads data from a dictionary under "URef" and "key" bytes and returns a stored value.
-The system then verifies that URef is valid in the caller context and performs hashing of the "URef" address and the key bytes.
+The system then verifies that URef is valid in the caller context, has a "READ" permission bit, and performs hashing of the "URef" address and the key bytes.

 A secondary key index is not involved in this operation.